gregoryjscott/Simpler/README.md

             command.CommandText =
                 @"
                 select
-                    SomeStoredBit as AmIImportant
+                    AColumn as Name
                 from
                     ABunchOfJoinedTables
                 where
                     SomeColumn = @SomeCriteria
+                    and
+                    AnotherColumn = @SomeOtherCriteria
                 ";

-            // Use the In.SomeCriteria property value on this Task to build the @SomeCriteria parameter.
             BuildParameters.In.Command = command;
-            BuildParameters.In.Values = In;
+            BuildParameters.In.Values = new {In.SomeCriteria, SomeOtherCriteria = "other criteria"};
             BuildParameters.Execute();

-            FetchPocos.In.SelectCommand = command;
+            FetchStuff.In.SelectCommand = command;
-            FetchPocos.Execute();
+            FetchStuff.Execute();
-            Out.SomePocos = FetchPocos.Out.ObjectsFetched;
+            Out.Stuff = FetchStuff.Out.ObjectsFetched;
         }
     }
 }